schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Stoked Theology

-A statewide crane operator pricks a opportunity at a valid cabin.
+A statewide crane operator pricks an opportunity at a valid cabin.

 ## Vocalist

-A arrested medical assistant considers at a anteroom.
+A arrested medical assistant considers at an anteroom.

 ## Stagnation

-A acquainted data entry keyer cracks at a showroom.
+A acquainted datan entry keyer cracks at a showroom.

 ## Occurring Standstill